gramiojs/documentation/docs/get-started.md

 ---
+title: Get started in GramIO - Powerful Telegram Bot API framework for TypeScript/JavaScript

 head:
     - - meta
-      - property: "title"
-        content: Get started in GramIO - Powerful Telegram Bot API framework for TypeScript/JavaScript

-    - - meta
       - name: "description"
-        content: GramIO is a TypeScript/JavaScript framework for building Telegram bots.
-To start, bootstrap a new project with «npx create gramio bot-dir» and start the development with «npm run dev».
+        content: To start, bootstrap a new project with «npx create gramio bot-dir» and start the development with «npm run dev».
 This is all it needs to do a quick start or get started with GramIO.

     - - meta
       - name: "keywords"